KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 Alternatively, use a starter chimney: put a layer of coal and lighter cubes on the chimney base, light it, and then fill the chimney to its brim with coals.
 When the coals are ready, tip them onto the charcoal grate.
 Chimneys are faster and you don't need to fuss over them.
 However, you are limited by the size of the chimney: a small one can't make sufficient coals for a large barbeque in a single batch.

-Personally, I think barbeques should be unhurried, and I because I enjoy the process, I prefer the 'pyramid' approach, unless I am actually in a real hurry, or it's raining.
+Personally, I think barbeques should be unhurried, and I because I enjoy the process, I prefer the 'pyramid' approach, unless I am actually in a real hurry, or it's raining (see below for more on bad weather barbeques).
 Either way, the next step is to add smoking wood if you are using it, and get cooking...

 ## Cooking